As of 31/05/20 all authors are still with LH&G.

 Duration for performers is until the expiry of 50 years from when the performances was performed or fixed in a sound recording.

-Industrial design: 5 years from filing, extendable for four consecutive terms of 5 years, amounting to maximum 25 years of protection.
+Industrial designs: Section 25 of the Industrial Designs Act 1996 (“IDA”) provides that the registration of an industrial design shall be for a period of 5 years from filing, extendable for four consecutive terms of 5 years each, amounting to maximum 25 years of protection.

 Who is the first owner of each of these intellectual property rights and is this different for rights created in the course of employment or under a commission?